 Pothula P. Safety and efficacy of alternative tobacco products in smoking cessation: a scientific review on e-cigarettes.
-Harvard Public Health Review.
+HPHR.
 2021; 28.

 Before visiting a doctor, using the internet & search engines regarding health-related issues became more common practice nowadays.
 E-cigarettes help in smoking cessation but caused switching to a new smoking habit.
 In teenagers’ e-cigarettes have a detrimental effect on their health and they are a threat of switching to other drugs.
 The United States Food and Drug Administration (FDA) cautioned the public about serious lung diseases and deaths associated with vaping.
 Non-nicotine e-cigarettes may pump toxic chemicals & carcinogens directly into the lungs.
 Nicotine replacement therapy (NRT) may not give a feeling of active smoking so, people are switching to e-cigarettes.
 Nicotine causes addiction and may affect brain development.
 The approved NRT may have side effects but one should not forget that safety & efficacy has been evaluated and approved by the FDA for smoking cessation.
 It is strictly cautioned to stay away from adulterated vaping products.